California Cadet Corps: Attainment and Distinction

-Appointments
+Leadership Appointments

 There are many jobs that cadets can hold in the Corps.
-The lowest level of leadership is the squad leader.
-They are usually in charge of 4-14 cadets, depending on the size the unit allows.
-After that would be the platoon sergeant (PSG).
+The lowest level of leadership is Squad Leader (SL).
+They are usually in charge of 4 to 14 cadets, depending on the size of the unit.

+The next leadership role is Platoon Sergeant (PSG).
 They are in charge of the welfare of their cadets, as well as running day to day platoon operations.
-PSGs are also in charge of teaching their new platoon leaders (usually newly commissioned lieutenants) how platoons work, and to be a liaison between the platoon leader, the first sergeant, and the squad leaders.
-Platoon leaders are the first level of officer leadership.
-Usually lieutenants, but commonly NCOs if the unit strength is low.
-Platoon leaders are responsible for leading the platoon and supervising the squad leaders and platoon sergeant.
-After that positions are as follows:
+PSGs are also in charge of teaching their new platoon leaders (usually newly commissioned lieutenants) how platoons work, and to be a liaison between the Platoon Leader, the First Sergeant, and the Squad Leaders.

+Platoon Leaders (PLs) are the first level of officer leadership.
+They are usually lieutenants, but can be NCOs if the unit strength is low.
+Platoon Leaders are responsible for leading the platoon and supervising the Squad Leaders and Platoon Sergeant.

+Higher level positions within larger units include:

-Company first sergeant
+Company First Sergeant

-The company first sergeant (C/1SG) is an assistant to the company commander and is in charge of all of the PSGs.
-They are usually selected from the highest-ranking noncommissioned officers (NCOs) and are generally the oldest and most experienced NCO in the company.
+The company First Sergeant (C/1SG) is an assistant to the Company Commander and is in charge of PSGs.
+They are usually selected from the highest-ranking cadet NCOs, and are generally the oldest and most experienced NCO in the company.

-Company commander and executive officer
+Company Commander and Executive Officer

-The company commander (CO) is the highest-ranking officer in the company, usually a C/CPT.
-He/she is in charge of leading the company and training the executive officer (XO) to take his place the following year.
+The Company Commander (CO) is the highest-ranking officer in the company, usually a C/CPT.
+He or she is in charge of leading the company and training the Executive Officer (XO) to take his or her place the following year.
 The CO is generally a senior in high school.
-The executive officer is a junior in high school that is training to be the CO the next year.
-He/she is in charge of running day-to-day operations and to make sure all of the leaders under his/her command are communicating.
+The executive officer is typically a junior in high school that is preparing to be the CO the next year.
+The XO is in charge of running day-to-day operations and making sure that all of the leaders under his or her command are communicating.

-Battalion sergeant major
+Battalion Sergeant Major

-The battalion sergeant major (C/SGM) essentially has the duties of the first sergeant, but at a higher level.
-He/she is in charge of managing all of the first sergeants in the battalion, as well as being an aide and advisor to the battalion CO.
-He/she also take charge of the battalion's drill teams, flag details, the leader (US flag bearer) of the color guards of the battalion, and anything that have to do with military drills and ceremonies.
-The sergeant major position is a disciplining leadership position, they enforce military courtesy and customs, they ensuring that company commanders and company first sergeant know their duties, they are the direct communicator between the brigade command sergeant major and the battalion, they command battalion's inspection [Note that the AGI (Annual General Inspection) is commanded by the state HQs Command Staff, and is not in the power of the battalion sergeant major], they are in charge of training officers, and they work with the BNXO (battalion executive officer) to collaborate on command and staff work.
+The Battalion Sergeant Major (C/SGM) has duties similar to that of a First Sergeant, but at a higher level.
+He or she is in charge of managing all of the First Sergeants in the battalion, as well as being an aide and advisor to the Battalion Commander.
+He or she also takes charge of the battalion's drill teams, flag details, the leader (US flag bearer) of the colorguards, and anything having to do with military drill and ceremonies.
+The Sergeant Major position is a disciplining leadership position - they enforce military courtesy and customs and ensure that Company Commanders and company First Sergeants know their duties.

+They are the direct communicator between the Brigade Command Sergeant Major and the battalion.
+They command battalion inspections outside of the Annual General Inspection (AGI).
+They are also responsible for training junior officers, and they work with the Battalion Executive Officer (BNXO) collaboratively to complete command and staff work.